-Multi-answer Reasoning based on Temporal Knowledge Questions.
+Multi-answer reasoning based on temporal knowledge questions.
 Good progress has been made in the question answering of temporal questions.
-A series of advanced schemes(Jia et al., 2021; Saxena et al., 2021; Mavromatis et al., 2022; Jiao et al., 2022; Chen et al., 2021) have proved that the processing of time information in the question is helpful to guarantee the quality of complex knowledge question answering.
+A series of advanced schemes (Jia et al., 2021; Saxena, Chakrabarti & Talukdar, 2021; Mavromatis et al., 2022; Jiao et al., 2022; Chen et al., 2021) have proved that the processing of time information in the question is helpful to guarantee the quality of complex knowledge question answering.
 The time information contained in the question limits the time interval of the answer.
 When the semantic constraints are satisfied, the number and accuracy of the answers to the multi-answer question are measured by the time interval.
 The facts beyond the time interval do not satisfy the user intention and should be excluded from the answer output.
 As a special branch of temporal questions, the multi-answer question faces great challenges.
-The single answer list and false positive answers make it difficult for users to determine the number and accuracy of answers to a question.
-This paper therefore aims to expand the answer expression form of multi-answer temporal question, and investigate the factors that ensure the quality of temporal question answering based on the complete question answering process.
+The single answer list and false positive answers make it difficult for users to expand the answer sto a question.
+This paper therefore aims to expand the answer expression form of multi-answer temporal question, and investigate the factors